duncan/dev/public/politics/arab-spring/cairo-10-years.md

 date: 2021-01-25T23:00
 type: link
 emoji: ✊
+description: Zeneyp Tufekci’s memories of the Arab Spring.
 ---

 It’s the tenth anniversary of the uprising in Cairo, part of the Arab Spring.
 [Zeynep Tufekci wrote about it in her Substack newsletter][link]: